Christa Peters-Lidard: Education and career

 Peters-Lidard has a B.S. in Geophysics from Virginia Tech (1991).
 Subsequently she earned an M.A.
 (1993) and a Ph.D.
 (1997) in Civil Engineering and Operations Research from Princeton University.
-From 1997 to 2001, Peters-Lidar was an assistant professor at Georgia Institute of Technology.
+From 1997 to 2001, Peters-Lidard was an assistant professor at Georgia Institute of Technology.
 Following this she joined the hydrological sciences branch of the National Aeronautics and Space Agency (NASA) at the Goddard Space Flight Center.
-In 2015, Peters-Lidar became the Deputy Director for Hydrosphere, Biosphere, and Geophysics works in the Earth Sciences Division at NASA Goddard Space Flight Center.
+In 2015, Peters-Lidard became the Deputy Director for Hydrosphere, Biosphere, and Geophysics works in the Earth Sciences Division at NASA Goddard Space Flight Center.

-From 2011 to 2018 Peters-Lidar was the Chief Editor for the Journal of Hydrometeorology.
+From 2011 to 2018 Peters-Lidard was the Chief Editor for the Journal of Hydrometeorology.

 Research

 Peters-Lidard's graduate work linked rainfall measurements with data from airborne sensors detecting rainfall.
 She also established a mathematical framework to link land-atmosphere models with remotely-sensed rainfall data, and considered the role of heat being released from soils on modeling energy fluxes.
 While at Georgia Institute of Technology, she used balloons to make measurements of boundary layers in the atmosphere.
-Peters-Lidard has had one Ph.D student, Feifei Pan, who estimated the amount of water in soils based on rainfall levels, and examined algorithms used to characterize variability in a region's topography.
+Peters-Lidard has had one Ph.D. student, Feifei Pan, who estimated the amount of water in soils based on rainfall levels, and examined algorithms used to characterize variability in a region's topography.

 Peters-Lidard led the team that built a high performance computing cluster that became NASA's Land Information System software (LIS).
 LIS was the co-winner of NASA's 2005 software of the year award.
 LIS allows land surface modeling and data assimilation and, working with Sujay Kumar, Peters-Lidard used this system to quantify soil moisture assimilation.